Sermons

 18 October 2020

-As we get further and further into this period of lockdown and closed churches, I keep thinking of the incident in Acts 5 where the Apostle Peter was ordered by the governing rulers to stop preaching the Gospel.
-In response Peter says – “We must obey God rather than human beings!
-And he goes on… Read more
+As we get further and further into this period of lockdown and closed churches, I keep thinking of the incident in Acts 5 where the Apostle Peter was ordered by… Read more

 Year A – 19th Sunday after Pentecost – Accepting God’s invitation